tseiman/ShaperCorner/README.md

 ## install
-download the ShaperCorner.html file to your computer.
+download the [ShaperCorner.html](https://raw.githubusercontent.com/tseiman/ShaperCorner/main/ShaperCorner.html) to your computer.
 Nothing else is needed, just open the file ine e.g. Chrome or Safari (both tested) and run the web application locally.